August 8, 2020 0 Comment

 3. Create a Virtual Culture Statement

-Therefore, such a statement should include core values of the organization and how remote employees can align their actions and behaviors a.
+Therefore, such a statement should include the core values of the organization and how remote employees can align their actions and behaviors accordingly.

 4. Set Up an Events Calendar